Sarfraz Ahmed Naeemi: Aftermath

 Shortly after the blast, hundreds of mourners gathered at the mosque and chanted "Death to Taliban".
 Widespread protests were noted in Lahore after the attacks.
 Security was increased around all major seminaries and mosques in the city.
 All Pakistan traders association announced a countrywide strike for the following day.
 Naeemi's son Raghib filed a complaint the following day with the police saying "Baitullah Mehsud is responsible for planning and motivating the attack that killed my father", and accused him of murder.

 The following day a general strike was observed in Pakistan.
 Karachi the commercial capital of the country was virtually shut down.
 About 200 activists of Jamaat Ahle Sunnat, a moderate Muslim sect, staged a mock funeral procession for the Taliban.
 They chanted "Down with the Taliban, Taliban is the enemy of Islam, death for the killers of Sarfraz Naeemi."
 Mohammad Arif, 35, a former Naeemi student who now works as a prayer leader at the mosque said "We have no doubts that Taliban have killed our leader, Our demand to the government is that they should kill each and every Taliban.
 We demand that their chief Baitullah Mehsud should be arrested and hanged in public.
 This is the only option to save this country."

-In neighbouring India, Muslim groups also protested against the killing of Naeemi and the activities of the Pakistani Taliban.
+In neighboring India, Muslim groups also protested against the killing of Naeemi and the activities of the Pakistani Taliban.
 The head of the Muslim Students Organization of India, Shahnawaz Warsi, said "We came together to protest the ongoing killings of Sunni scholars by the Wahhabi Talibani terrorists in Pakistan".
 "We support the Pakistani government in its war against these terrorists.
 Terrorists are nothing but enemy of Islam and have presented their distorted version of Islam," a leader of the protests said.